 Reg.
-No: 2019/33/B/ST7/00614; Principal Investigator: dr hab. in .
-Piotr Marcin Martyniuk
+No: 2021/41/B/ST7/01532; Principal Investigator: prof. dr hab. in .
+Antoni Władysław Rogalski

-The main focus of the project is to research and examine the possibility of reaching the photocurrent gain > 25with the excess noise < 2 in HgCdTe avalanche photodiodes (APDs) operating at longwave infrared radiation (LWIR) range (with cut-off wavelengths $\lambda_c \sim 8 \ \mu m$ ) with either 4- (T > 190 K) or 2- stage thermoelectrical (TE) cooling.
-Mentioned research would encompass an approach to determine the LWIR APDs' structure and technology development of the device by basic/fundamental research (HgCdTe layer growth on GaAs substrates and processing).
-Within the project it is planned to determine whether it is possible to reach the gain > 25 of the photocurrent under high operating temperature (HOT) conditions, and what factors have a decisive influence on the avalanche effect in analyzed HgCdTe APDs.
-Our initial results show that HgCdTe exhibits low gain in HgCdTe photodiode designed for MWIR spectral range and fabricated using metal-organic chemical vapor deposition (MOCVD-on GaAs substrate).
-Maximum gain of about 3 was observed under 8 V and temperature 180 K. That value is order of magnitude lower than the published in the literature, however reached in completely different temperature condition (T = 77 K) and much higher voltages.
-Therefore, we claim that the reached result must be treated as rational, with the potential prospect for the future work on extending the cut-off wavelength to the LWIR range ( $\lambda_c \sim 8 \mu m$ ) due to the fact that the analyzed nominal heterostructure has not been optimized for the avalanche effect.
-It must be underlined that higher performance in terms of gain and excess noise in LWIR HgCdTe APDs operating without cryogenic cooling may be reached by improving the detector's architecture to include absorber and multiplications regions and improvement of growth and processing procedures.
+The main focus of the project is to research and examine the possibility of reaching the photocurrent gain > 50 with the excess noise < 2 in materials and avalanche photodiodes (APDs) operating at longwave infrared radiation (LWIR) range (with cut-off wavelengths $\lambda_c \sim 8 \mu m$) with either 4- (T > 190 K) or 2- stage thermoelectrical (TE) cooling.
+Mentioned research would encompass an approach to determine the LWIR APDs' structure and technology development of the device (III-V layer growth on GaAs substrates and processing).
+Within the project it is planned to determine whether it is possible to reach the gain > 50 of the photocurrent under high operating temperature (HOT) conditions, and what factors have a decisive influence on the avalanche effect in analyzed III-V bulk and type-II superlattices (T2SLs) InAs/GaSb and InAs/InAsSb - materials and APDs.
+It must be underlined that higher performance in terms of gain and excess noise in LWIR III-V APDs operating without cryogenic cooling may be reached by improving the detector's architecture to include absorber and multiplications regions and improvement of growth and processing procedures.

-Why HgCdTe for LWIR APDs?
-HgCdTe is an industry material for the fabrication of infrared detectors for critical and strategic applications covering the important IR range from 1.3 to 16 μm.
-Asymmetry between the effective masses of electrons and heavy holes results in an unequal ionization coefficient for electron and hole in HgCdTe.
-In addition, HgCdTe has a highly favorable electron to hole impact ionization ratio for different compositions from $x{Cd} = 0.1$ to 0.7.
-High avalanche gain can be reached with low noise as the multiplication process is initiated by a single carrier - electron injection for lower $x{Cd}$ - values ( $x{Cd} < 0.6$ ) or hole injection for $0.6 < x{Cd} < 0.7$ .
-The dominant carrier multiplication process can be limited to one type of carriers in HgCdTe based APDs.
-Currently, the highest performance of the LWIR HgCdTe APDs has been reached at 77 K (gain 114 under 5 V).
-The leading groups in IR technology to include DRS Technologies, CEA-LETI, BAE systems are working on the development of HgCdTe APDs operating at $LN_2$ .
-Having the experience in HgCdTe HOT MWIR and LWIR detectors we believe that the numerical simulation will allow to design an optimal LWIR HgCdTe APDs operating without LN2 cooling.
+Why III-V for LWIR APDs?
+III-V family should be considered as an industry materials for the fabrication of IR detectors for critical and strategic applications covering the important IR ranges.
+Asymmetry between the effective mass of electrons in the conduction band and heavy holes results in an unequal ionization coefficient for electron and hole.
+In addition, both have a highly favorable electron to hole impact ionization ratio.
+High avalanche gain can be reached with low noise as the multiplication process is initiated by a single carrier.
+Currently, the highest performance of the LWIR HOT APDs has been reached at 77 K. Having the experience in the HOT MWIR and LWIR detectors we believe that the numerical simulation will allow to design an optimal LWIR III-V APDs operating without LN2 cooling.
 In the next stage the technological parameters allowing to fabricate device structures will be determined.
-The HgCdTe heterostructures will be grown using the MOCVD on GaAs substrate.
+The III-V heterostructures will be grown by the MBE on GaAs substrates.
 Next, the grown heterostructures will be characterized by classical methods used in IR detectors technology.
 The structure, optical, and photoelectrical properties will be assessed.
 The results of this work will be employed to improve the detector's architecture (geometry, active area, multiplication region and contact layers doping optimization) and technological parameters crucial for their fabrication.